akrentsel/sfs-bay-area-classical-gcal-scraper/README.md

 ## Acknowledgments

-- Thanks to the SF Symphony for providing access to their concert data.
+- Thanks to the SF Symphony and Cal Performances for providing access to their concert data.
 - Built using the Google Calendar API for seamless event synchronization.